asyncapi/website/pages/docs/concepts/asyncapi-document/messages-and-operations-reusability-with-traits.md

 ## Trait merging

-Traits in AsyncAPI are merged into the message object using the [JSON Merge Patch](https://datatracker.ietf.org/doc/html/rfc7386) protocol, which means that traits are merged into the operation or message object.
+Traits in AsyncAPI are merged into the message object in the same order they are defined and traits are merged into the operation or message object.

 ```mermaid
 graph TD